Mac Users

 USB vs. Serial

 If your radio already has a USB cable then you are all set.
-If it only has a Serial cable then you will need a USB-Serial adapter that will work in whatever version of Windows you use since Macs do not have old fashioned serial ports.
-Some USB-serial adapters don't work in 64-bit Windows 7 or 8 or need updated drivers, make sure yours does, it will say so on the packaging.
-Some scanners (such as the older Unidens) come with serial cables but have an optional USB cable.
-Get the USB cable.
-While it is really just a USB to Serial adaptor built-in to the cable, it is well supported by most scanner programs.
-Most current model scanners come with USB connections built-in.
+If it only has a Serial cable, then you will need a USB-Serial adapter that will work in whatever version of Windows you use since Macs do not have old fashioned serial ports.
+Some USB-serial adapters don't work in 64-bit Windows versions like Windows 10 and 11 or need updated drivers, make sure yours does, it will say so on the packaging.

 USB-C

 Some new Macs ship with USB-C connectors instead of legacy USB.
-If you have one of these newer Macs then you probably also have a USB-C adapter to allow use of older USB devices.
-If not you will need one.
+If you have one of these newer Macs, then you probably also have a USB-C adapter to allow use of older USB devices.
+If not, you will need one.
+A USB hub with USB-A connectors also work.

 Wine & Linux

-Wine originally stood for “Windows Emulator” but now is understood to mean “Wine Is Not an Emulator”.
-It basically allows users of Unix based operating systems (which includes MacOS 10.x) to run Windows based applications.
-If you know how to use Wine then you don’t need to read this article.
+“Wine” originally stood for “Windows Emulator” but now is understood to mean “Wine Is Not an Emulator”.
+It is a program that basically allows users of Unix based operating systems (which includes MacOS) to run Windows based applications.
+If you know how to use Wine, then you don’t need to read this article.
 It might be worth researching but most creators of commercial scanner programs will not support issues with Wine so if it doesn’t work you are on your own.

-For those Linux users out there, you probably already know how to make a Windows program work in Linux or have an alternate computer around to run them.
+For both of you Linux users out there, you probably already know how to make a Windows program work in Linux or have an alternate computer around to run them.

 What version of Windows do I need?

 Once you find your Windows computer, be it a Mac, netbook or otherwise, you may have to decide what version of Windows to install.
-If you have an older Windows machine already with Windows XP on it then you might as well stay with that.
-XP was available for a long time and works well with almost all radio applications.
-There are a few older applications that are written for DOS that might have some issues but you can usually work around that in XP.
+If you have an older Windows machine already with Windows XP thru 11 on it then you might as well stay with that.

-If you buy new however you might not be able to chose your version or Windows.
-Most new computers come with Windows 10 these days, it is next to impossible to find new equipment with older operating systems anymore.
-Windows 7 computers are still occasionally found on store shelves and works great with most radio programs.
+If you buy new however you might not be able to choose your version of Windows.
+Most new computers come with Windows 11 these days, it is next to impossible to find new equipment with older operating systems anymore.
+Windows 10 computers may still occasionally found on store shelves and works great with most radio programs.
+Just remember that Windows XP, 7, 8 and 10 are no longer supported or updated by Microsoft and are more vulnerable to malware.
+Get Windows 11 if you can.

 32 or 64 Bit